Chief Executive Officer

 Scott was part of iSSACHAR’s second class and is an alumnus of the apprenticeship program.
 He has 25 years of experience in urban and student ministry in cities including Minneapolis, Kansas City, Denver, Chicago, and New Orleans.
 Scott’s experience in New Orleans, including Hurricane Katrina, furthered his passions for developing young urban Christian leaders and engaging followers of Jesus in issues of race, poverty, and justice.
 Upon his return to Denver in 2008, he worked with Mile High Ministries to produce the Urban Entry video series and became re-engaged at iSSACHAR.
 In his role of program director since 2011, Scott lives his passion of developing urban Christian leaders who leverage their resources for God’s Kingdom.
 Scott holds degrees in Communications and Media from Bethel University and an M.A. from Denver Seminary.
 He lives in Denver with his wife, Melanie, and two daughters.

-Paloma is a black belt in Taekwondo and has taught martial arts and self defense to kids from underserved communities, and girls who were rescued from human sex trafficking.
-She has also mentored through numerous schools and organizations such as Heart and Hand Center, Save Our Youth, and The Good Seed.
+Paloma is a black belt in Taekwondo and has taught martial arts and self-defense to underserved communities with a targeted approach for girls who were rescued from human sex-trafficking.
+She has also partnered in mentoring for numerous schools and organizations such as Heart and Hand Center, Save Our Youth, and The Good Seed.